-"Shades of Black: A Celebration of Our Children" by Sandra L Pinkney
+Shades of Black: A Celebration of Our Children by Sandra L. Pinkney

-"The Princess And The Pea" retold by Rachel Isadora
+The Princess and the Pea, retold by Rachel Isadora

-For Black children: This delightfully illustrated book provides a light introduction to the West African language and cultural customs.
+For Black children: This delightfully illustrated book provides a light introduction to West African language and cultural customs.
 Although it may not depict present-day West African tradition, it serves as a reminder that Black American children hail from the rich land of Africa.

-For non-Black children: "The Last Stop" offers a glimpse at the stern yet loving relationship between the young Black protagonist and his grandmother.
+For non-Black children: "Last Stop" offers a glimpse at the stern yet loving relationship that exists between the young Black protagonist and his grandmother.
 It reminds non-Black readers that Black characters don’t have to do anything special to be worthy of being in a story — we all deserve to be represented.

-"Follow the Drinking Gourd" by Jeanette Winter
+Follow the Drinking Gourd by Jeanette Winter

 For non-Black children: "Follow the Drinking Gourd" provides an example of how to use privilege to help others who don’t have that same privilege.
-It reminds us that we don’t have to stand by and watch others suffer.
+It reminds readers that we don’t have to stand by and watch others suffer.

-"Freedom's School" by Lesa Cline-Ransome
+Freedom's School by Lesa Cline-Ransome

 For Black children: "Freedom's School" reminds Black youth of the struggles Black Americans have faced to get an education and an opportunity to learn in our country.